Custom domain name for REST APIs in API Gateway - Amazon API Gateway

 https://api-id.execute-api.region.amazonaws.com/stage

-where api-id is generated by API Gateway, region (AWS Region) is specified by you when creating the API, and stage is specified by you when deploying the API.
+where api-id is generated by API Gateway, region is the AWS Region, and stage is specified by you when deploying the API.

-The hostname portion of the URL (that is, api-id.execute-api.region.amazonaws.com) refers to an API endpoint.
-The default API endpoint can be difficult to recall and not user-friendly.
+The hostname portion of the URL, api-id.execute-api.region.amazonaws.com refers to an API endpoint.
+The default API endpoint name is randomly generated, difficult to recall, and not user-friendly.

 With custom domain names, you can set up your API's hostname, and choose a base path (for example, myservice) to map the alternative URL to your API.
 For example, a more user-friendly API base URL can become: